1AmNotABear/Big-Lab-L/README.txt

 A dim and cold room makes the blinds go down (closed/blue).
 	Easiest way to test is just turn potentiometer way down (anticlockwise) and then cover the light sensor.
-A bright and cold room means the blinds are up (open - red).
+A bright and cold room means the blinds go up (open - red).
 	Easiest way to test is to have the user set some non open blind state, turn potentiometer way down.
 Deselect override,  (nothing happens) then shine flashlight over light sensor, blinds will go red as conditions now met.
-A dim and hot room means the blinds are up (open - red).
+A dim and hot room means the blinds go up (open - red).
 	Same as the bright and cold test but do for dim and hot.
-A mid and hot room means the blinds are remaining in the mid position (mid - green).
+A mid and hot room means the blinds go to the mid position (mid - green).
 	Easiest way to test is to test is turn potentiometer way up (clockwise).

 Any remaining hot and cold position keeps blinds in their existing state.